 A shapefile representing the Declared Area is available for download.
 This shapefile is provided for illustrative and explanatory purposes only, and must be used with the GDA94 geocentric data set.
 The Declared Area is the area made up of the areas specified in Schedules 1, 2, and 3 the Offshore Electricity Infrastructure (Declared Area OEI-01-2022) Declaration 2022.

-The Minister for Climate Change and Energy has issued an invitation to apply for feasibility licences for the Gippsland Declared Area.
-Feasibility Licence applications will be accepted for proposed projects within the Gippsland declared area from 23 January 2023 to 27 April 2023.
+The Minister for Climate Change and Energy issued an invitation to apply for feasibility licences for the Gippsland Declared Area.
+Feasibility Licence applications were accepted for proposed projects within the Gippsland declared area from 23 January 2023 to 27 April 2023.